typesense/typesense-instantsearch-adapter/README.md

         protocol: "http",
       },
     ],
-  },
     cacheSearchResultsForSeconds: 2 * 60, // Cache search results from server.
 Defaults to 2 minutes.
 Set to 0 to disable caching.
+  },
   // The following parameters are directly passed to Typesense's search API endpoint.
   //  So you can pass any parameters supported by the search endpoint below.
-  //  queryBy is required.
+  //  query_by is required.
   additionalSearchParameters: {
-    queryBy: "name,description,categories",
+    query_by: "name,description,categories",
   },
 });
 const searchClient = typesenseInstantsearchAdapter.searchClient;